Unlike videos, podcasts are hard to share on social media.

-A few services and tools emerged in 2016, which tried to generate shareable video clips from podcast audio files: WYNC Audiogram Generator, Clammr, Wavve and more.
+A few services and tools emerged in 2016, which tried to generate shareable video clips from podcast audio files: WNYC Audiogram Generator, Clammr, Wavve and more.

 Most of them include a dynamically generated waveform, which encourages people on social platforms to unmute the audio (videos are often autoplayed and muted by default).